Our Top Router Table Reviews of 2023

 The best router table available (on a reasonable budget)

 Next up is the Kreg PRS1045 Precision Router Table System.
-This is the highest end table we are going to be looking at and at $499 it's also the priciest.
-One item to note on the price is that your likely not going to find it for less than $499.
-Over the last two years, the price hasn't moved once on Amazon.
-This system has a 4.9 out of 5.0 star rating on Amazon with 11 reviews.
+This is the highest end table we are going to be looking at and it's also the priciest.
+Over the last few years, the price hasn't moved once on Amazon.
+This system is also highly rated on Amazon.

 The user drills the necessary holes for their router so this system works with any router.
 While this adds a bit of work, many users including me prefer this as you don't have a bunch of unnecessary holes waiting to be clogged and snag your work piece.